-The following rules and regulations for the government of the Crater Lake National Park are hereby established and made public pursuant to authority conferred by the acts of Congress approved May 22, 1902 (32 Stat., 202), and August 21, 1916 (39 Stat., 521):
+The following rules and regulations for the government of Crater Lake National Park are hereby established and made public pursuant to authority conferred by the acts of Congress approved May 22, 1902

+(32 Stat., 202), August 21, 1916 (39 Stat., 521), and the act of August 25, 1916 (39 Stat., 535), as amended June 2, 1920 (41 Stat.,

-1. Preservation of natural features and curiosities.-The destruction, injury, or defacement or disturbance in any way of the public buildings, signs, equipment or other property, or the trees, flowers, vegetation, rocks, minerals, animal or bird or other life, or other natural conditions and curiosities in the park is prohibited.
+1. Preservation of natural features and curiosities.-The destruction, injury, or defacement or disturbance in any way of the public buildings, signs, equipment or other property, or the trees, flowers, vegetation, rocks, minerals, animal or bird or other life, or other natural conditions and curiosities in the park is prohibited: Provided, That flowers may be gathered in small quantities when, in the judgment of the superintendent, their removal will not impair the beauty of the park.